wxMaxima-developers/wxmaxima/Compiling.md

 an older version (e.g. Ubuntu 14.04) download a recent version from https://cmake.org/download/ and use that.

+#### Mac Os: Creating a portable .apk and .dmg installer

+Just replace the

+	cmake ..

+by a

+	cmake -DMACOSX_BUNDLE=YES ..

 #### Ubuntu or Debian the build prerequisites

     sudo apt-get install build-essential libomp-dev libwxbase3.0-dev libwxgtk3.0-dev ibus-gtk ibus-gtk3 checkinstall gettext cmake pandoc po4a